rdfostrich/article-jws2018-ostrich/content/storage.md

 In order to cope with the newly introduced redundancies in our delta chain structure, we introduce a delta storage method similar to the TB storage strategy, which is able to compress redundancies within consecutive deltas.
-Instead of storing plain timestamped triples, as is done in a regular TB approach, we store timestamped triples annotated with addition or deletion.
+In contrast to a regular TB approach, which stores plain timestamped triples, we store timestamped triples annotated with a flag for addition or deletion.
 An overview of this storage technique is shown in [](#delta-storage-overview), which will be explained in detail hereafter.